SaikiTetsu/68key-3d-build/README.md

-# 68key-3D-build
+# 68-Key 3D printed Keyboard Build
 3D printed custom keyboard 68% layout.
 Shout out to Mad Mod Labs for making all of this possible!

 ## Credit - Mad Mod Labs
 This is a link to a YouTube video tutorial on how to build a 3D printed keyboard: [Build a 3D Printed Keyboard - Mad Mod Labs](https://youtu.be/iOeYkLlq9Ds?si=ZG3G4y8M3djpxZ7P)

-**Introduction** --
+**Introduction** <br>
 This is a 3D printed keyboard that is fully customizable and easy to assemble.
 It is perfect for both beginners and experienced keyboard enthusiasts.
+I did a few things differently than this video because I used another micro controller, but anything is possible with programming folks!
+If you need help E-mail me and we can get started. :)

-## Steps: <br>
+## Steps:
 **Features**
 * Programmable QMK firmware
 * Custom keyboard switches